Ultimate Guide to Outlier Detection Using Part Average Testing

 yieldWerx Zonal PAT

-Normal Part Average Testing (PAT) detects outliers by analyzing the overall wafer population.
-However, dies that exhibit variations within specific zones—often due to fab process uniformity issues—may go undetected if they fall within the broader distribution range.
+Conventional PAT detects outliers by analyzing the overall wafer population.
+However, dies that exhibit variations within specific zones—often caused by fab process uniformity issues—may not be detected, even if they fall within the broader distribution range.

 Key Features of the YieldWerx PAT Module For Outlier Detection